 - the linear heat rate is qL = 300 W/cm and thus the volumetric heat rate is qV = 597 x 106 W/m3

 In this case, the surface is maintained at given temperatures TU.
 This corresponds to the Dirichlet boundary condition.
-Moreover, this problem is thermally symmetric and therefore we may use also thermal symmetry boundary condition.
+Moreover, this problem is thermally symmetric, and therefore we may also use thermal symmetry boundary conditions.
 The constants may be evaluated using substitution into the general solution and are of the form:

 The resulting temperature distribution and the centerline (r = 0) temperature (maximum) in this cylindrical fuel pellet at these specific boundary conditions will be:

-The radial heat flux at any radius, qr [W.m-1], in the cylinder may, of course, be determined by using the temperature distribution and with the Fourier’s law.
-Note that, with heat generation the heat flux is no longer independent of r.
+The radial heat flux at any radius, qr [W.m-1], in the cylinder may, of course, be determined by using the temperature distribution and with Fourier’s law.
+Note that, with heat generation, the heat flux is no longer independent of r.

 ∆T in fuel pellet